Maarten Paes: Personal life

 Paes was born and raised in the Netherlands.
 His maternal grandmother, who was ethnically Dutch, was born in Kediri, East Java, when it was called the Dutch East Indies.
-Paes is eligible to represent Indonesia at international level as a result.

 On 8 March 2024, FC Dallas announced that Paes had obtained a United States green card, granting him permanent resident status in the United States and counting him as a domestic player under MLS roster rules.

+Paes was also seen to be eligible to represent Indonesia at international level as a result of his background.
+Paes' naturalization initially faced legal issue because his grandmother was not actually Indonesian despite being born in Kediri.
+Indonesia follows jus sanguinis, and not jus soli.
+Paes later received citizenship from President Joko Widodo for his achievement in sports and therefore he became eligible to represent Indonesia at international level.

 On 30 April 2024, Paes officially obtained Indonesian citizenship.